Cook, Learn, and Share to Fight Hunger.

 Tips

-• Cooking with beans requires a few simple techniques to ensure optimal results.
+• Cooking with them requires a few simple techniques to ensure optimal results.

 • First, most dried beans need to be soaked overnight to rehydrate and reduce cooking time.

-• Simmer beans gently in fresh water or broth, adding aromatics like onions, garlic, and herbs for additional flavor.
-Avoid adding salt or acidic ingredients like tomatoes until the beans are tender, as these can toughen the skins.
+• Simmer them gently in freshwater or broth, adding aromatics like onions, garlic, and herbs for additional flavor.
+Avoid adding salt or acidic ingredients like tomatoes until they are tender, as these can toughen the skin.

 • Canned beans offer a convenient alternative, but be sure to rinse them thoroughly to remove excess sodium.
 Taste them before adding salt to your dish.